Alecrim/Reachability/README.md

-# Reachability
+# ``Reachability``

-A new, clean and lean network interface reachability library written in Swift.
+A new, clean and simple network interface reachability library written in Swift.

-## Remarks
+## Overview
 Network reachability changes can be monitored using the built-in Combine publisher or an async stream.

-While it is possible to create customised instances, a default `shared` instance is provided.
+While it is possible to create customized instances, a default `shared` instance is provided.

-The native `NWPathMonitor` is used under the covers to provide the library functionality.
+Please note that the native [`NWPathMonitor`](https://developer.apple.com/documentation/network/nwpathmonitor) is used under the covers to provide the library functionality.

-## Basic Usage
+## Usage

-### Simple
+### Basic
 ```swift
 import Reachability